Greenlandic Inuit: History

 The first people arrived in Greenland from the Canadian island of Ellesmere, around 2500 to 2000 BCE, from where they colonized north Greenland as the Independence I culture and south Greenland as the Saqqaq culture.
 The Early Dorset replaced these early Greenlanders around 700 BCE, and themselves lived on the island until c.
 1 CE.
 These people were unrelated to the Inuit.
 Save for a Late Dorset recolonisation of northeast Greenland c.
 700 CE, the island was then uninhabited until the Norse arrived in the 980s.
 Between 1000 and 1400, the Thule, ancestors of the Inuit, replaced the Dorset in Arctic Canada, and then moved into Greenland from the north.
 The Norse disappeared from southern Greenland in the 15th century, and although Scandinavians revisited the island in the 16th and 17th centuries, they did not resettle until 1721.
-In 1814, the Treaty of Kiel awarded Greenland to Denmark.
+In 1814, the Treaty of Kiel confirmed Greenland as a territory of Denmark.

 The primary method of survival for the Thule was hunting seal, narwhal, and walrus as well as gathering local plant material.
 Archaeological evidence of animal remains suggests that the Thule were well adjusted to Greenland and in such a way that they could afford to leave potential sources of fat behind.

 European visitors to Northeast Greenland before the early 19th century reported evidence of extensive Inuit settlement in the region although they encountered no humans.
 In 1823, Douglas Charles Clavering met a group of twelve Inuit in Clavering Island.
 Later expeditions, starting with the Second German North Polar Expedition in 1869, found the remains of many former settlements, but the population had apparently died out during the intervening years.

 In 1979, the Greenlanders voted to become autonomous.
 There is an active independence movement.

 The population of Greenlandic Inuit has fluctuated over the years.
 A smallpox outbreak reduced the population from 8,000 to 6,000 in the 18th century.
 The population doubled in 1900 to 12,000 then steadily rose by around 100 people each year from 1883 to 1919.
 Tuberculosis caused a drop in the population, but after several decades of steady birth rates and commercial fishing over traditional hunting, the population reached 41,000 in 1980.